 A common issue here is VoIP’s immense dependence on digital connections.
 With traditional telephony, you have actual wires and cables outside your workspace.
 If something goes wrong, you look out and see technicians, tinkering away here and there.
 There is a strange comfort in that, even when it has become unnecessary because of more advanced VoIP technology.

-Dependence on digital connections is no longer a legitimate issue unless your business is in a remote island, unreachable by cloud services.
+Dependence on digital connections is no longer a legitimate issue unless your business is on a remote island, unreachable by cloud services.
 VoIP is as robust and as reliable as it can be since its inception.

 But, it’s true.
-There remains a few technical kinks that need ironing out.
+There remain a few technical kinks that need ironing out.
 You are more likely to experience these when you’ve just switched to VoIP.
 Others occur when there are technical issues in your service or setup.
 Know about these and learn when and how to troubleshoot from your end.

 Zero Dial Tone

 This is perhaps the most worrying technical issue that you’d face with VoIP.
-It happens usually at the start of your VoIP switch, when your system has been incorrectly set up.
+It happens usually at the start of your VoIP switch when your system has been incorrectly set up.
 The cause is probably your IP phone provisioning or your router port forwarding.

 If your service provider set up your phones, they should have auto-provisioned them.
 If this has not been done, you need to manually provision your phones, and any additional phones you add to your system.
 Zero dial tone, in this case, can mean that your phone has not been allotted SIP credentials.
 Your phone needs to be “registered” for authentication to be successful.
 Otherwise, you won’t get a dial tone.

 If your router port forwarding is the problem, check its settings.
 It should forward UDP ports 5060-5090 and 16384-16482.